f4exb/sdrangel/plugins/channelrx/demodradiosonde/readme.md

 <h2>Introduction</h2>

-This plugin can be used to demodulate RS41 radiosonde weather ballon signals.
+This plugin can be used to demodulate RS41 radiosonde weather balloon signals.
 Radiosondes typically transmit on 400-406MHz and are in the sky around the world for around 1 hour around 00:00 UTC.

 RS41 radiosondes transmit data frames every second, containing position, velocity and PTU (Pressure, Temperature and Humidity) readings.
 The radios use GFSK modulation, with ±2.4kHz deviation at 4,800 baud.
 Reed Solomon encoding is used for ECC (Error Checking and Correction).